karolinachalupova/DiplomaThesis/README.md

 - There is a good python library for some ML interpretation https://github.com/SeldonIO/alibi
 - Model Relience from Fisher https://arxiv.org/abs/1801.01489  is super interesting (e.g., gives confidence intervals for featue importance, helps understand why ensembles work, solves the problem of interpreting models with correlated features).
 If I understand correctly, the MR is permutation feature importance and MCR provides confidence interval for MR.
      - Issue A: I cannot find an implementation.
 I can try to code it up.
      - Issue B: I understand MR but don't quite understand the MCR.
-Specifically, what models consitute the epsilon-Rahomon set - what is their general family - different models / architectures / seeds?
+Specifically, what models consitute the epsilon-Rashomon set - what is their general family - different models / architectures / seeds?
 - Idea: bootstrap confidence intervals for feature importance

 ### Interpretability determinants